This is where we help you take control!

 Strengthening your pelvic muscles can also help with the prevention of any of the mentioned issues and can also help with prenatal and postpartum recovery.

-If you are suffering from pelvic issues and don’t take the time to strengthen the pelvic muscles now, they could lead to bigger problems like:
+If you are suffering with pelvic issues and don’t take the time to strengthen the pelvic muscles now, they could lead to bigger problems like:

 - Urinary stress incontinence or fecal incontinence